denizkiratli/SearchBook/README.md

 # SearchBook

-A book searching app that work in progress.
+A book searching app gives all of the book results what you searched about.

 The OpenLibary API used to getting information about books.

-In front-end, the Bootstrap is used.
+I developed it for use my knowledge about HTML, CSS, Bootstrap and JavaScript.